-As per (GOMs No 268 Finance & Planning Department dt.
-17-10-1986, interest may be allowed on delayed payments of Retirement gratuity at the rate of 7%per annum for the period beyond three months and up to one year and beyond one year 10% per the month preceding the month in which the payment is actually made.
+As per Govt.Cir.Memo.No.16077/135/A2/Pen.I/2004, dt.20.2.2006 of Finance Dept, interest may be allowed on delayed payments of retirement gratuity at the rate of 4.5% per annum for the period beyond three months and up to one year and beyond one year 5% per the month preceding the month in which the payment is actually made.
 Sanction of the Government in the administrative department with the concurrence of Finance is necessary in every case of payment of interest.
 Where disciplinary or Judicial proceedings against a Government servant are pending on the date of his retirement, the date of reckoning the 'payment' of gratuity is the date of issue of orders by the competent authority in conclusion of the proceedings.